afeld/bike-report/README.md

-# NYC CitiBike Availability Data Scraper
+# NYC CitiBike Reporting

-Setup:
+Downloads historical data for CitiBike stations, and comes with a set of scripts that can be run to generate various reports.

+## Usage

+First, run the initial setup:

 ```bash
 bundle
 bundle exec ruby scrape.rb
 ```

 The data will then be loaded into a [SQLite3](http://www.sqlite.org/) database, `data.db`.
 You can explore it with `sqlite3 data.db`.
 To run a particular report:

 ```bash
 bundle exec ruby reports/REPORT_NAME.rb